 When you tried these ideas you did them wrong; we will do them the right way.

-The Communist Manifesto also points out the glaring truth to which romantics are apparently blind: human beings aren’t perfect.
+The Communist Manifesto also points out the glaring truth to which romantics are apparently blind: people aren’t perfect.
 Even the best plan risks failure as soon as human beings get involved (exhibit A: the Garden of Eden).
 With the cooperation of billions necessary for communism’s success, failure is all but guaranteed.
 The only options for the revolutionaries then are to admit defeat and change the plan, or, preferably, save face and kill everyone who opposes it.

 Karl Marx and Friedrich Engels’ Manifesto is witty, well thought out, and the delivery is spot on.
 My slight concern though is the humour may be too subtle—God forbid anyone should take this book literally!
 I will have to remove marks from my final rating, as I’d hate for this review to inspire a real-life attempt at a communist revolution.
 Someone could get hurt.
 2/10